 The amount of detail and supporting evidence you provide in your application should be relative to the size, complexity and grant amount requested.

 The application form includes text limits [500 words].

-Supports the economic and social recovery efforts of the Australian creative industry sector and communities adversely affected by the COVID-19 pandemic and/or the 2019-2020 bushfires.
+Supports the economic and social recovery efforts of the Australian creative industry sector and communities adversely affected by the COVID-19 pandemic.

 You should demonstrate this through identifying: